sok213/element115-whiskey/README.md

-This is a fictional alien whiskey webapge built in react.
+This is a fictional alien whiskey webpage built in react.
 Feel free to dive into the source code and pretend you know what you're looking at.